raspberrypi/documentation/installation/noobs.md

 # NOOBS

-**New Out Of the Box Software** is an easy operating system installation manager for the Raspberry Pi.
+**New Out Of Box Software (NOOBS)** is an easy operating system installation manager for the Raspberry Pi.

 ![NOOBS OS selection](images/noobs.png)